IRL-CT/mobilehri2023/chair_robot_assembly.md

    <img src="https://github.com/IRL-CT/mobilehri2023/blob/dancerobot/images/IMG_1323.jpg" width="300"/>

 7. Attach front boots to front legs of chair.
 There is a set screw in back that you can use to secure the boots.

+8. Add the magnetic knife block under the seat of the chair.
+Its role is just to weight the front of the chair down.

  <img src="https://github.com/IRL-CT/mobilehri2023/blob/dancerobot/images/IMG_1321.jpg"  width="300"/>
 </details>